Martin Zeil

 Martin Zeil (born 28 April 1956) is a German lawyer and politician of the Free Democratic Party (FDP).

 Early life and education

-Zeil studied law at Ludwig Maximilian University of Munich.
+Zeil studied law at LMU Munich.
 From 1984 until 2008, he worked as lawyer with private bank Hauck & Aufhäuser.

 Political career

 From 2005 to 2008, Zeil was member of German Bundestag, where he served on the Committee on Economic Affairs and Technology.
 He was his parliamentary group's spokesperson for antitrust law.

 From 2008 to 2013 Zeil was member of Landtag of Bavaria.
 In the negotiations to form a coalition government under Chancellor Angela Merkel following the 2009 federal elections on the national level, he was a member of the committee on economic affairs and energy, led by Karl-Theodor zu Guttenberg and Rainer Brüderle.

 Zeil was a FDP delegate to the Federal Convention for the purpose of electing the President of Germany 2009, 2010 and 2012.

 In Cabinet Seehofer I, Zeil served as Deputy Minister-President and State Minister for Economic Affairs, Infrastructure, Transport and Technology.